IllSmithDa/SalesforceNotes/admin2/reports.md

     * Who are my highest value prospects?

-  2. It can also include follow up questions as well

-    * Original question is Which products are my top sellers?

-      - followup questions: What makes a product a top seller, revenue or quentity

-      - Do you want to see the results grouped by product family?

-  3. You then also define requirements for top products such as
+  2. You then also define requirements for top products such as

     * "Top sellers" here means quantity rather than revenue